Frankiee00/Lab8/README.md

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?

+I will expect that the same test will run but there will be no browser UI.

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?

+One would have to modify the page contents by simulating a click by the user which goes to the settings page.
+This would change the page contents and the URL to the values that are needed.